 Unless otherwise indicated, information contained in this prospectus concerning our industry and the markets in which we operate, including market position and market opportunity, is based on information from our management's estimates, as well as from industry publications and research, surveys and studies conducted by third parties.
 The third-party sources from which we have obtained information generally state that the information contained therein has been obtained from sources believed to be reliable, but we cannot assure you that this information is accurate or complete.
 We have not independently verified any of the data from third-party sources nor have we verified the underlying economic assumptions relied upon by those third parties.
 Similarly, internal company surveys, industry forecasts and market research, which we believe to be reliable, based upon management's knowledge of the industry, have not been verified by any independent sources.
 Our internal company surveys are based on data we have collected over the past several years, which we believe to be reliable.
 Management estimates are derived from publicly available information, our knowledge of our industry, and assumptions based on such information and knowledge, which we believe to be reasonable and appropriate.
-However, assumptions and estimates of our future performance, and the future performance of our industry, are subject to numerous known and unknown risks and uncertainties, including those described under the heading "Risk Factors" in this prospectus and those described elsewhere in this prospectus.
+However, assumptions and escribed outer the heading "Risk Factors" in this prospectus and those described elsewhere in this prospectus.
 These and other important factors could result in our estimates and assumptions being materially different from future results.
-You should read the information contained in this prospectus completely and with the understanding that future results may be materially different from what we expect.
+You should read the information contained in this prospectus completely and with the understanding that future results may be materially different and worse from what we expect.
 See the information included under the heading "Cautionary Note Regarding Forward-Looking Statements."